 University of Toronto Asset Management Corporation ["UTAM"] is a corporation without share capital incorporated on April 25, 2000, by the Governing Council of the University of Toronto [the "Governing Council"] under the Corporations Act (Ontario) in Canada.
+The Not-for-profit Corporations Act (Ontario) was proclaimed into force on October 19, 2021, and replaces the Corporations Act (Ontario).
+UTAM is updating its incorporating documents to bring itself into compliance with the Not-for-profit Corporations Act before the end of the statutory transition period on October 19, 2024.

 UTAM is a non-profit organization under the Income Tax Act (Canada) and, as such, is exempt from income taxes.
-UTAM is registered as a portfolio manager in Ontario.
-UTAM is domiciled in the Province of Ontario, Canada and its registered office address is 777 Bay Street, Suite 2502, Toronto, Ontario, Canada.
+UTAM is registered under the Securities Act (Ontario) as a portfolio manager in Ontario.

+UTAM is domiciled in the Province of Ontario, Canada, and its registered office address is 777 Bay Street, Suite 2502, Toronto, Ontario, Canada.

-UTAM was formed by the University of Toronto ["U of T"] to engage in professional investment management activities in order to manage the investment assets of U of T, which currently comprise its Endowment Fund and Expendable Fund and, prior to July 1, 2021, U of T's Registered Pension Plan ["RPP"], through a formal delegation of authority and investment management agreement between UTAM and U of T. On July 1, 2021, the assets and liabilities of the RPP were transferred to the University Pension Plan Ontario ["UPP"], and an agreement was executed between the Governing Council and UPP to appoint the Governing Council as an agent of UPP and, accordingly, to retain the services of UTAM to manage the transferred assets of the RPP until the agency appointment is ended.
-Currently, it is anticipated that the agency appointment will end on March 31, 2022, at which time UTAM will no longer manage the pension-related assets.
+UTAM was formed by the University of Toronto ["U of T"] to engage in professional investment management activities to manage the investment assets of U of T, which currently comprise its Long-Term Capital Appreciation Pool [i.e., the Endowment portfolio and other long-term investment assets of U of T], its Expendable Funds Investment Pool, and, prior to July 1, 2021, U of T's Registered Pension Plan ["RPP"], through a formal delegation of authority and investment management agreement between UTAM and U of T. On July 1, 2021, the assets and liabilities of the RPP were transferred to the University Pension Plan Ontario ["UPP"], and an agreement was executed between the Governing Council and UPP to appoint the Governing Council as an agent of UPP and, accordingly, to retain the services of UTAM to manage the transferred assets of the RPP until the end of the agency appointment.
+The agency appointment ended on March 31, 2022, as anticipated, and UTAM no longer manages pension-related assets.

-The financial statements of UTAM were authorized for issue by the Board of Directors on March 18, 2022.
+The financial statements of UTAM were authorized for issue by the Board of Directors on March 20, 2023.